top of page

 I highly recommend you go during the fall.
 This will optimize your chances of seeing the Northern lights as well as many of the famous sites.
 You get about ~12 hours of sunlight in October (when we went) which gives you the perfect split.
 If you go in the summer, then that's 24 hours of full sunlight, so zero chances of the Northern lights.
 If you go in the winter there's not enough daylight time (maybe 4 hours?) to explore the sites.

-Daily Itinerary for your Trip to Iceland & Best Things to do
+Daily Itinerary & Things to Do in Iceland

 Day 1: Blue Lagoon and City site-seeing